 Learn more about adjusting your privacy settings.
 The privacy settings you set on mobile are the same as your privacy settings on the web.

 By default, anyone can view your profile and posts on Instagram.
 You can make your posts private so that only followers you approve can see them.
-If your posts are set to private, only your approved followers will see them in the Photos tab of Search & Explore or on hashtag or location pages.
-Posts can't be set to private from a desktop computer.
+If your posts are set to private, only your approved followers will see them on hashtag or location pages.

-To set your posts to private from the Instagram app on iOS:
+To set your posts to private from the Instagram app:

 Things to keep in mind about private posts:

 - Private posts you share to social networks may be visible to the public depending on your privacy settings for those networks.
 For example, a post you share to Twitter that was set to private on Instagram may be visible to the people who can see your Twitter posts.

 - Once you make your posts private, people will have to send you a follow request to see your posts, your followers list or your following list.

 - Follow requests appear in Activity, where you can approve or ignore them.